+Annex II

 S.30.04. – Outgoing Reinsurance Program in the next reporting year – Shares (old Re-J2 – Shares)

 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.